zsh-users/zsh-history-substring-search/README.md

         % source zsh-syntax-highlighting.zsh
         % source zsh-history-substring-search.zsh

+2. Bind keyboard shortcuts to this script's functions:

+        # bind UP and DOWN arrow keys
+        for keycode in '[' '0'; do
+          bindkey "^[${keycode}A" history-substring-search-up
+          bindkey "^[${keycode}B" history-substring-search-down
+        done
+        unset keycode

+        # bind P and N for EMACS mode
+        bindkey -M emacs '^P' history-substring-search-up
+        bindkey -M emacs '^N' history-substring-search-down

+        # bind k and j for VI mode
+        bindkey -M vicmd 'k' history-substring-search-up
+        bindkey -M vicmd 'j' history-substring-search-down

-2. Type any part of any previous command and then:
+3. Type any part of any previous command and then:

     * Press the UP arrow key to select the nearest command that (1) contains your query and (2) is older than the current command in the command